diezcami/arctic-fox-theme/_posts/2022-05-07-hack-air-purifier.md

 Looking on a back of the unit, a large portion of this string matches the listed serial number 👌.

-We **are** successfully unencrypting traffic that the device is intending to send to its service (by tricking the device into thinking _we_ are that service during the DNS resolution and SSL handshake!).
+We **are** successfully decrypting and capturing traffic that the device is intending to send to its service (by tricking the device into thinking _we_ are that service during the DNS resolution and SSL handshake!).

 ## Next Steps